I have observed the misery of my people . . . ;

 Four years later, an unexpected miracle was reported from Lourdes.
 Bernadette Soubirous, an uneducated French girl of fourteen, reported to her bishop that she had been visited by a “mysterious lady” in an apparition.
 The bishop wisely asked Bernadette to ask of the lady who she was.
 When she did so, she received the reply, “I am the Immaculate Conception.”
 Bernadette reported this reply and, upon questioning, had no precise knowledge of what “Immaculate Conception” meant.

 Within the context of a church gripped by Marian devotions, many devout Catholics were prompted to conclude that Mary herself had appeared to Bernadette and affirmed the very dogma which the pope, in his wisdom, had solemnly declared four years earlier.
 Some pastors were even willing to tell their congregations that “God whispered divine truths directly into the pope’s ear” or that “when Pius IX thinks, it is God who is thinking in him.”
-The apparitions to Bernadette Soubirous, therefore, not only served to affirm Mary’s role in the Catholic world of piety, it served also to allow Mary to endorse the judgments of Pius IX himself.
+The apparitions to Bernadette Soubirous, therefore, not only served to affirm Mary’s role in the Catholic world of piety, it served also to allow Mary to endorse the dogmatic declarations of Pius IX himself.

 The Syllabus of Errors

 Exactly ten years after Pius IX had declared the Immaculate Conception, the Syllabus of Errors was promulgated.
 The Syllabus of Errors was an index of eighty errors which had been catalogued from various papal documents.
 The Syllabus was greeted by many Catholics as signaling the intention of the Sovereign Pontiff to take the lead in challenging the errors which were misleading and misguiding the modern world.
 For example, nearly all Catholics were content to find that the Syllabus saw fit to condemn new strains of German Lutheran scholarship which proposed that miracles in the bible were “the invention of poets” and that the Gospels themselves “contained mythological inventions.”
 Other Catholics, meanwhile, were disturbed to find among those legitimate errors condemned, propositions which seemed calculated to pit Catholics against modern science and against democratic aspirations.
-These two aspects will be examined in more detail:
+These two aspects will be examined in more detail later in this study:

 (a) In 1859, Charles Darwin published his Origin of Species and gave fresh impetus to those who wanted to use Darwin’s thesis to affirm that natural reason had the independent power to discover truths of nature which might serve to correct the “unscientific” notions within the Scriptures–for example, the six days of creation in Genesis.
 Pius IX, who had only a superficial training in both theology and science, was influenced by alarmists who wanted him to resolve conflicts between the natural sciences and theology by reasserting the absolute superiority of divine revelation over human reason.
 It is not surprising that Pius IX had this to say about Darwin’s thesis: